 Do you reach for food to fill a void, hide your feelings or just out of habit?
-Here is the key to stop those emotional cravings for good!
+Here is the key to stop those emotional eating behaviours for good!

 Eating is essential for fuel to survive and thrive, and there’s no doubt it’s one of life’s great pleasures.
 But many people turn to food as a habit, like checking Facebook, biting nails or fidgeting, or to cover up feelings with emotional – or compulsive – eating.